MicrosoftDocs/minecraft-creator/creator/Documents/ParkourWorldGuide.md

 1. In the world settings, enable **Activate Cheats**.
 1. Select **Create**.

 Alright!
 Now you have a clear, flat plane to start developing on.
+Time to build and iterate on your map.

 ## Test